mahmoudmahdy446/Medical-Appointment-No-Shows---Data-Investigation/README.md

-n this data analysis project, we are going to investigate a dataset recording from 100k medical appointments in a public hospital in May 2016 in Brazil.
+in this data analysis project, we are going to investigate a dataset recording from 100k medical appointments in a public hospital in May 2016 in Brazil.

 The dataset shows whether or not the patient showed up for their appointments as well as a number of characteristics about the partient, including: